franciscomatos/Storage-Management-IAED-P2/README.md

 # Message Board

 This project consists on a program for managing the inventory of a warehouse.
-Each product contains an **id code** (**key**) and a its **current stock**.
+Each product contains an **id code** (**key**) and its **current stock**.
 The user interaction with the program occurs through a set of lines composed by a letter (the command itself) and eventually one or two arguments.

 ## Commands Available